managedkaos/learning-github-actions-exercise-files-2020/README.md

 ## Using Exercise Files with Repositories

-Follow these steps if you are following along and want to use the exercise files the same way they are used with in the course.
+Follow these steps if you want to use the exercise files the same way they are used within the course.

 We'll use the exercise files from Chapter 1, Lesson 1 for this example.